millaferbere/HPQC/communicators_and_topologies/README.md

 ##Visual display

-To generate the gif with the showing the evolution of the vibrating string over time from the output:
+To generate the gif with the showing the evolution of the oscillating string over time from the output:

 python3 src/animate_line_file.py data/output.csv result.gif